rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 1 more

 ### sku_production
-- Used by modules: app, expiry_utils, sku_outbound, sku_management, db_utils, sku_production, material_writeoff
+- Used by modules: expiry_utils, sku_outbound, sku_production, material_writeoff, app, sku_management, db_utils
 - Files: 7
 - Functions using this table:
   - system_info in puvi-backend/puvi-backend-main/app.py